Epidiah/star-something-probably/character creation.md

 Bertrude's skill is just Thews.
 But it's a +2.
 She's strong, for a UPH.
 The GM sets her threshold at 19.
 That's fine.
 She's got the first door, so she only has to keep it open for a little bit.
 A3P-13's skill is High Grav Mass Lifter.
 But it's a +0.
 They're weak, for a robot that lifts cargo on high grav worlds.
 The GM set their threshold at 10.
 Everyone escaping is the same Flow.
 As the rolls play out, Bertrude is more likely to roll >= 7, which means she have some sweet Wins to the Take, but ultimately probably won't last long enough to actually jam the door open.
 Here's hoping those wins are enough to see everyone through.
 A3P-13, on the other hand, is going to depend on the Flow more and is less likely to see a Take the Win result, but might actually see a Full Success!

 I'm going to have to ponder that for a bit.
 There's probably another little thing that has to go along with it.
 But if I can avoid that, I will.

+Speaking of blobs!
+Let's make some species to start with.
+I think this game will benefit from a set number of species and then letting folks build their own from there.

+### Ubiquitous Pseudo-Humans
+These are the default.
+Human but, you know, forehead ridges or antenae or blue skin.
+Cosmetically different, and perhaps mildly different in some fictionally important ways, but fundamentally the same as humans.
+They are the baseline.

+### Robots
+These probably tend to be humanoid, though it's prefectly okay if they're not.
+Robots will have one or two skills that break the normal bounds of UPH abilities.
+A math robot that has Higher Dimensional Math or that load lifting robot A3P-13 from the example.

+If the fiction's right, robots can be augmented to take on more of these skills.
+They'll start at +0, of course.
+This shouldn't be too strange, because, if the fiction is right, UPH could take on really weird skills, too, like sorcery.

+### Budgies
+Once an empire of colorful, humanoid birds, now scattered everywhere.
+They're a great example of a UPH with the fictional hook that, given the right training, they can glide without tech, even fly in low gravity.

+### Blobs!
+I love these.
+Amorphous blobs.
+They can squeeze into things, pool on the ground, or cling to walls.

 ## Destiny
 All right, let's tackle this.
 Every player character, and probably some ships, have Destiny Tracks.
 When you take harm, it moves you one space on your Destiny track towards your Doom.
 When someone offers you a Recovery from a high Thriving die, you move one space on your Destiny track away from your Doom.
 So far, so very much like hit points.
 Let's come up with a sample Destiny Track.
 There's no generic Destiny Track, so we'll need something evocative to start from.
 How about my favorite [broken old adventurer](#old-and-broken) trope?